NieGrzegorz/EncryptedFS/README.md

 # EncryptedFS
+### The project implemented for the purpose of BSc. thesis.
+### Topic: Implementation of an encrypted file system using FUSE technology
 Encrypted filesystem implemented on user space using FUSE The filesystem is encrypted with AES cipher using OpenSsl library

 ## Prerequisites
 - C++ compiler which supports C++14 features